zrythm/zrythm/doc/user/exporting/audio-and-midi.rst

 Format
 ~~~~~~
 The format to export to.
-Currently, the following
-formats are supported

-* FLAC - .FLAC
-* OGG (Vorbis) - .ogg
-* WAV - .wav
-* MIDI - .mid

-.. todo:: MP3 support.
+The formats mentioned in
+:ref:`Supported Formats <plugins-files/audio-midi-files/overview:Supported Formats>`
+are available, with the exception of MP3.

 Dither
 ~~~~~~